OUR CENTRE BEGAN IN MAY 2003

 The calendar is updated on a regular basis and includes the date, location, and topic of teaching and other information.

 As a fund raising project, Sherab Chamma Ling produces Tibetan Bon Prayer Flags.
-Two sizes are available for sale: a set of 10 small flags are available – $8.00 each and a set of medium – $6.00 set.
+One size is available for sale: a set of 10 small flags are available – $10.00 each and a set of 5 small flags- $5.00 set.
 Flags are available from the centre.

 Our prayer flags can now be found hanging in several different parts of the world!
 In addition to prayer flags, our centre sells several Dharma items including practice booklets, Tibetan Bon Thangkas, Malas, wall hangings etc.